Skip to Content

 Premium:

 The premium is the price you pay for cover.
-It's calculated based on your risk, taking into account your driving experience, the type of vehicle, where the vehicle is stored, and so on.
+It’s calculated based on your risk, considering your driving experience, the type of vehicle, where the vehicle is stored, and so on.

 Quote:

-A quote is an estimated premium for the type of coverage you have asked for.
+A quote is an estimated premium for the coverage you have requested.
 You can get a quote before actually buying a policy, but they usually have a validity period.
 (Click here to get an AA Car Insurance quote online)

 Claim: